NicholasLYang/uptointerpretation/content/posts/endurance-traveling.md

 observations.
 First, the clothing was not life-changing-ly, earth-shattering-ly better than my normal, pedestrian cotton shirts and cotton chinos.
 Oh sure, I *could* wear the shirts for 4 days on end.
 But did I want to?
-And sure, I could hand wash the pants and have them dry quickly, but I could also just spin dry them.
+I could hand wash the pants and have them dry quickly, but I could also just spin dry them.
 Newsflash---washers and dryers exist in 95% of the world.
 Second, the clothing felt, well...wrong.
 Not that it was uncomfortable.
 Far from it, the clothing was extremely comfortable.
 But it just wasn't what I wore at home.
-And while Outlier puts a lot of effort into making the clothing look normal and not tech-y, the clothing felt less a fashionable garment and more an expensive, kinda dorky gadget.
+While Outlier puts a lot of effort into making the clothing look normal and not tech-y, the clothing felt less a fashionable garment and more an expensive, kinda dorky gadget.

 When I made it back home, I took an inordinate amount of pleasure in wearing my normal, impractical clothing.
 A cotton oxford shirt and a